Specs / Overview

 WF --> D1[(D1<br/>execution metadata)]

-uses: openhackersclub/flare-dispatch-action@v1to their workflow (Action mode), or just letting the App webhook fire runs (Webhook mode).
+4. Adding uses: openhackersclub/flare-dispatch-action@v1 to their workflow (Action mode), or just letting their App’s webhook fire runs (Webhook mode — opt-in, enabled by setting GITHUB_WEBHOOK_SECRET).

 After that, each PR fires runs against the team’s own Cloudflare bill.
-The project supplies the runs, the GHA Action, and the Effect-TS DSL packages.
-The team supplies the account.
-Full deploy guide in 05-byoc.
+The project supplies the runs, the GHA Action, the Effect-TS DSL packages, and the App manifest template.
+The team supplies the account and the App — both are BYOC; nothing routes through an openhackersclub-operated control plane.
+Full deploy guide in 05-byoc; trust posture in 07-trust-model.

 Non-goals